 QØ Facilitators and Community Team Members provide specialized advice for each venture.
 Advisors from startup companies & top-tier MBA programs guide each venture and meet with you weekly.
-Industry specialists who teach specific startup skills to you and your team.
-Pro bono designers to provide each venture with a logo and branding elements.
-Pro bono lawyers after the Incubator to assist with legal consultation.
+Industry specialists will teach specific startup skills to you and your team.
+Pro bono designers will provide each venture with a logo and branding elements.
+Pro bono lawyers after the Incubator will assist with legal consultation.

 We look for students who are driven, team-oriented, resourceful, and entrepreneurial in some capacity.
 We don't ask for GPA or test scores.
 You have the option of applying as either a Founder or Free Agent.
 The criteria differs based on the type of application, as there are unique qualifications to both participant options.

 QØ has a two stage admissions process: 1) Written application + video 2) Virtual interview.
 We accept students on a rolling basis.
 Students will hear their admissions decision within 2 weeks of submitting their application.
 Competition rises as each week passes so we strongly recommend applying as soon as possible.